spark-crm/.github/profile/README.md

 ### Simplifying E-Commerce

-Checkout is your all-encompassing solution for e-commerce campaign management, designed to simplify the process of promoting and selling products online:
+Spark is your all-encompassing solution for e-commerce campaign management, designed to simplify the process of promoting and selling products online:

 - *One-Stop Shop* - From campaign creation to payment processing and shipping, everything you need is right here.